Tel: +353-1-4063542 & 4928644

 Special interests: Legal & probate; Non-Conformist religions

 Steven was admitted to membership of AGI in 1991 and (with only a one year break) has served as a Council member continuously since 1992.
 In 2012 he was elected President of the Association, serving for a full three year term.
 He is a founding member of the Council of Irish Genealogical Organisations (CIGO), serving on its Council since 1992 and twice acting as chairman for the years 2000-2002 and 2009-2010; he has been a member of the Irish Genealogical Research Society since 1989, serving as a committee member of the Ireland Branch (IGRS-IB) since 1995 and as its chairman for 2002-2005 and 2009-2012.
 In 2007 he was elected to the fellowship of the IGRS and since 2008 has been a member of the IGRS Council.
 In 2010 the IGRS Council elected him to the position of overall chairman of the Society.
 In addition, he is a committee member of at least five other organisations.

 Steven is author of Irish Methodists – Where Do I Start? the first in the series ‘Exploring Irish Genealogy’, published by the Council of Irish Genealogical Organisations in 1999.
 Published in 2000, he is also co-author with former AGI member, Eileen Ó Dúill, of number two in the same series, Irish Civil Registration – Where Do I Start?
 He has published in various journals and is an occasional contributor to Irish newspaper media and radio.
 He writes a regular column for Irish Roots magazine.
 Currently he is involved in co-editing Dictionary of Irish Genealogy with Dr. Jim Ryan, and fellow AGI member, Paul Gorry.
-In December 2009 his extensive research on the congregations and records of Protestant dissenters in Dublin was published under the title Dictionary of Dublin Dissent – Dublin’s Protestant Dissenting Meeting Houses 1660-1920.
+In December 2009 his extensive research on the congregations and records of Dublin’s Protestant dissenters was published under the title Dictionary of Dublin Dissent – Dublin’s Protestant Dissenting Meeting Houses 1660-1920.